Probably. And that’s ok.

 A few details are important about this goal.
 When I say “the first woman on record” it is because there is no woman yet on record (i.e., in the record books) who has accomplished this goal.
 Though there are tales of such badass women who have done it.
-Also, officially, the record that I am attempting with Guinness World Records is Fastest to Visit Every Sovereign Nation (female).
+Also, officially, the record that I was attempting with Guinness World Records is Fastest to Visit Every Sovereign Nation (female).
 This is because Guinness doesn’t record firsts (they are inherently unbreakable), but I was able to get them to create a separate category for women, given that there are obstacles for us that our male travel brothers don’t face (e.g. visas in countries where women need to be traveling with a male member of their family).
 And because I think that it’s important to call out the separate categories because without directly saying it, having a category for females reinforces that women travel to every country in the world too (note: a category for team has been created as well).

 I struggled with the idea of going for “fastest,” though, because I wouldn’t want to encourage people to go faster and faster.
 It can be done with bigger and bigger wallets, but the faster you go, the less value going even has.
 But, this was the record I could go for, so it’s the one I’ve been after.

 Now, to the failure part.